Eylon Levy: Sara Netanyahu

+UK Government

-In March 2024, he engaged in an online row with UK Foreign Secretary David Cameron Levy said in response to a tweet from Cameron urging Israel "to allow more [aid] trucks into Gaza":"I hope you are also aware there are NO limits on the entry of food, water, medicine, or shelter equipment into Gaza, and in fact the crossings have EXCESS capacity.
+In March 2024, he engaged in an online row with UK Foreign Secretary David Cameron.
+Levy said in response to a tweet from Cameron urging Israel "to allow more [aid] trucks into Gaza":"I hope you are also aware there are NO limits on the entry of food, water, medicine, or shelter equipment into Gaza, and in fact the crossings have EXCESS capacity.
 Test us.
-Send another 100 trucks a day to Kerem Shalom and we'll get them in."Cameron commented on Levy's claims that there were "no limits" on the entry of aid into Gaza, and that the Kerem Shalom border crossing into Gaza was closed on Saturdays because of the UN, in a letter addressed to MP Alicia Kearns:In response to the Israeli spokesman claims you quote in your letter, I can confirm that the UN has not requested that the Kerem Shalom crossing is closed on Saturdays.
-It is our understanding that Israel closes it due to the Sabbath. [...]
-It is of enormous frustration that UK aid for Gaza has been routinely held up waiting for Israeli permission.
-For instance, I am aware of some UK funded aid being stuck at the border for just under three weeks waiting for approval.
-The main blockers remain arbitrary denials by the Government of Israel and lengthy clearance procedures, including multiple screenings and narrow opening windows in daylight hours.Levy was suspended after the UK Foreign Office expressed "surprise" to Israel's foreign ministry and sought clarification on whether his tweets represented the Israeli government's official position.
+Send another 100 trucks a day to Kerem Shalom and we'll get them in."Cameron disputed Levy's claims that there were "no limits" on the entry of aid into Gaza, and that the Kerem Shalom border crossing into Gaza was closed on Saturdays because of the UN, in a letter addressed to MP Alicia Kearns: “The main blockers remain arbitrary denials by the Government of Israel and lengthy clearance procedures, including multiple screenings and narrow opening windows in daylight hours.”

+Levy was suspended after the UK Foreign Office expressed "surprise" to Israel's foreign ministry and sought clarification on whether his tweets represented the Israeli government's official position.
 A report in the Financial Times paraphrased the UK's query as: "Is this the way allies speak to each other?"

 By his estimate, between October 7, 2023, and March 2024, Levy had participated in 270 interviews across the mediums of television, radio and podcast.
 He has also led fifty press conferences and gave seventy briefings to delegations.
+After leaving his position as a spokesperson, he was replaced by David Mencer.

+Post-suspension

+Podcast

-Since he was suspended as a spokesperson following complaints from the British government, he has since founded the State of the Nation podcast in which he interviews guests about Israel, antisemitism, and Jewish history.
+After suspension,Levy founded the State of the Nation podcast in which he interviews guests about Israel, antisemitism, and Jewish history.
 The podcast is partly funded by the Ministry of Diaspora Affairs and Combating Antisemitism and the initiative is supported by the Minister, Amichai Chikli.
 He has also founded the New Israeli Discourse public advocacy project and Israeli Citizen Spokespersons Project, which aim to support independent non-governmental Israeli advocacy and activism in support of Israel.
 The project raised more than $300,000 in less than a week.